 - Converse with leading scholars and practitioners in the field of food-and-faith

-- Participate in the worship life of a Cedar Grove congregation
+- Participate in the worship life of a local church

-- Engage in common prayer and Bible study each morning
+- Engage in common prayer and devotion each morning before work

--Hard-working, mature, physically-capable, self-initiating, enthusiastic individuals who are committed to the Christian faith and planning on using the skills and experience gained from this program to further their goals for ministry in their own community.
+-Hard-working, mature, physically-capable, self-initiating, enthusiastic individuals who are planning on using the skills and experience gained from this program to further their goals for doing good work in their own community.

 -Full-participation in all of the above opportunities.

 -40+ hours/ week (Tuesday-Saturday) commitment from May 23-August 10.